History of India: Later Gupta dynasty

-The Later Gupta dynasty ruled the Magadha region in eastern India between the 6th and 7th centuries AD.
+The Later Gupta dynasty ruled the Magadha region in eastern India between the 6th and 7th centuries CE.
 The Later Guptas succeeded the imperial Guptas as the rulers of Magadha, but there is no evidence connecting the two dynasties; these appear to be two distinct families.
 The Later Guptas are so-called because the names of their rulers ended with the suffix "-gupta", which they might have adopted to portray themselves as the legitimate successors of the imperial Guptas.

 Chalukya Empire

 The Chalukya Empire ruled large parts of southern and central India between the 6th and the 12th centuries, as three related yet individual dynasties.
 The earliest dynasty, known as the "Badami Chalukyas", ruled from Vatapi (modern Badami) from the middle of the 6th century.
 The Badami Chalukyas began to assert their independence at the decline of the Kadamba kingdom of Banavasi and rapidly rose to prominence during the reign of Pulakeshin II.
 The rule of the Chalukyas marks an important milestone in the history of South India and a golden age in the history of Karnataka.
 The political atmosphere in South India shifted from smaller kingdoms to large empires with the ascendancy of Badami Chalukyas.
 A Southern India-based kingdom took control and consolidated the entire region between the Kaveri and the Narmada Rivers.
 The rise of this empire saw the birth of efficient administration, overseas trade and commerce and the development of new style of architecture called "Chalukyan architecture".
 The Chalukya dynasty ruled parts of southern and central India from Badami in Karnataka between 550 and 750, and then again from Kalyani between 970 and 1190.